Skip to main content

 The Manual may earn a commission when you buy through links on our site.

-These are our favorite online shopping sites for affordable (yet stylish) clothes for men
+These are our favorite online shopping sites for stylish (yet affordable) clothes for men

 Keep your budget safe and get cheap clothes online that look like you spent a pretty penny

 Many of us want to step up our fashion game, but it’s not easy to stay financially stable when updating your wardrobe nowadays.
 Somehow, shelling out $300 for the best shoes isn’t something we should put high up on our priority list.
-While we enjoy treating ourselves to a splurge-worthy piece from time to time, we’re firm believers in being practical and realistic about where you actually spend your money, and that includes finding cheap clothes online that still make us look good.
+While we enjoy treating ourselves to a splurge-worthy piece from time to time, we’re firm believers in being practical and realistic about where you spend your money, and that includes finding cheap clothes online that still make us look good.

 Although they are a basic necessity, clothes aren’t usually at the top of that list.
 But that doesn’t mean you have to sacrifice style for affordability or comfort.
-There are a good number of affordable online clothing stores that offer high-end style, and we curated the best cheap clothes online for men to refresh your wardrobe without going beyond your budget.
+There are a good number of affordable online clothing stores that offer high-end styles, and we curated the best cheap clothes online for men to refresh your wardrobe without going beyond your budget.

 Arket

-The Nordic style has made its way to become a major influence of both men’s and women’s fashion around the world.
+The Nordic style has made its way to become a major influence on both men’s and women’s fashion around the world.
 Arket is an online retailer that brings Copenhagen-inspired fashion-week looks to your closet.
-Before you run after hearing “fashion-week looks,” let us explain how Nordic-style takes on a much more casual approach to that.
+Before you run after hearing “fashion-week looks,” let us explain how Nordic style takes on a much more casual approach to that.
 Think of it as if a street-style star and outdoor hipster had a baby.
 You’ll find everything from great knitwear and Sherpa fleece jackets to reliable footwear, all at an accessible price.

 Asos clothing being modeled.